garridomfg/maps-vue-app/README.md

 ## Map Vue App
 ```
-Maps application, made with Vue3, Vuex, Axios and the Mapbox API,
+Maps application, made with Vue3, Typescript, Vuex, Axios and the Mapbox API,
 he application consists of get the user's location, searching for
 places and plotting the best direction between the starting point
 and the selected place```